Voting Modes: Panel Judging vs Audience Voting

 Choosing a Mode

-If you're not sure, start with Panel Judging for formal events or Rate & Score for casual audience participation.
+If you're not sure, start with Panel Judging for formal events with named judges, or Audience Scoring for casual events where anyone in the room can participate.